 Network settings: It allows to modify some technical settings about the network to which you are connected, for example, the DHCP.

 Import Wi-Fi configuration: You can import a Wi-Fi configuration from another device.
-To perform this operation, you will have to connect a USB thumb drive to your device.
+To perform this operation, you will have to connect a USB thumb drive or SD card to your device.

 Validate connection: this option allows to test the connection with which your device is connected, to validate that it works properly.
 You will be informed of the success or failure of this procedure.